arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 ## Conclusions

-In this application note, we have learned how to implement an indoor air quality and occupancy monitoring system by turning a conventional elevator into a smart and monitored one.
+In this application note, we have learned how to implement an indoor air quality and occupancy monitoring system by transforming a conventional elevator into a smart, monitored space.

-This application shows how Arduino's environment simplifies the workflow for developing smart solutions to address real industrial needs.
+This application shows how Arduino's ecosystem simplifies the workflow for developing smart solutions to address real industrial needs.
 The Arduino PRO product line is a perfect fit for developing robust and reliable projects for the industry.
-We covered on-site sensor data sampling, Machine Vision, and real-time Cloud monitoring.
+We covered on-site sensor data sampling, machine vision, and real-time Cloud monitoring.

 ## Next Steps